ConorFWild/pandda_2_gemmi/docs/debugging.md

 ## How to run subsets of data

 It is often useful to only analyze a subset of data, for example because new data has become available and is unlikely to improve old results, or because only some datasets are of interest.
+It is important to note that none of these options prevent datasets being used to characterize ground state models, it only prevents events and autobuilds being generated for them.

 PanDDA 2 provides several options that allow users to do this:
-1. `--dataset_range`:
-2. `--exclude_from_z_map_analysis`:
-3. `--only_datasets`:
+1. `--dataset_range`: Process only those datasets whose names (the name of the directory containing their data) end in numbers been the two bounds.
+An example might be `--dataset_range="100-200"`, which will process `BAZ2BA-x0102`, but not `BAZ2BA-x0097`.
+2. `--exclude_from_z_map_analysis`: Process only those datasets whose names do not occur in the list.
+For example, `--exclude_from_z_map_analysis="BAZ2BA-x102,BAZ2BA-x097"` will not process `BAZ2BA-x102`, but will process `BAZ2BA-x033`.
+3. `--only_datasets`: Only process those datasets whose names occur in the given string.
+For example, `--only_datasets="BAZ2BA-x088,BAZ2BA-x092"` will process `BAZ2BA-x088` but will not process `BAZ2BA-x105`.

+These options are not exclusive, and are applied in the above order, so if `--dataset_range="100-200"` and `--only_datasets="BAZ2BA-x157"` the **no** datasets will be processed.

 ## How to recover from Failed Runs